martianying/lsat_logic_reasoning_data_tracker/README.md

 # what else?
 I just realized this could be used for any self-learning process besides LSAT.
-If you find this helpful and use this for your own test preparation, I would be extremely happy if you could kindly send me an email saying "hey veronica! good job and keep working! you will be a good detective one day :)"
+If you find this helpful and use this for your own test preparation, I would be extremely happy if you could kindly send me an email saying "hey veronica! good job and keep working! you will be a good litigator one day :)"